What is SIEM?

 2. Design and apply your predefined data correlation rules across all systems and networks, including any cloud deployments.

-3. Identify all of your business compliance requirements and ensure your SIEM solution is configured to audit and report on these standards in real-time so you can better understand your risk posture.
+3. Identify all of your business compliance requirements and help ensure that your SIEM solution is configured to audit and report on these standards in real-time so you can better understand your risk posture.

 4. Catalog and classify all digital assets across your organization's IT infrastructure.
-This will be essential when managing collecting log data, detecting access abuses, and monitoring network activity.
+This is essential when managing collecting log data, detecting access abuses and monitoring network activity.

 6. Regularly tune your SIEM configurations, ensuring you're reducing false positives in your security alerts.

-7. Document and practice all incident response plans and workflows to ensure teams are able to respond quickly to any security incidents that require intervention.
+7. Document and practice all incident response plans and workflows to help ensure that teams are able to respond quickly to any security incidents that require intervention.

-8. Automate where possible using artificial intelligence (AI) and security technologies such as SOAR.
+8. Automate where possible using AI and security technologies such as SOAR.

-9. Evaluate the possibility of investing in an MSSP (Managed Security Service Provider) to manage your SIEM deployments.
-Depending on the unique needs of your business, MSSPs may be better equipped to handle the complexities of your SIEM implementation as well as regularly manage and maintain its continuous functionality.
+9. Evaluate the possibility of investing in a managed security service provider (MSSP) to manage your SIEM deployments.
+Depending on the unique needs of your business, MSSPs may be better equipped to handle the complexities of your SIEM implementation, as well as regularly manage and maintain its continuous functions.

 MSSP Program benefits